BenediktBergmann/PCFIntro/07-AddEventListner/readme.md

 ```

 ##### Add function to handle change
 Next step is to add a function which handles changes of the input.
-This function will be binded to the event listner later.
+This function will be bound to the event listner later.
 We will call it "inputOnChange", it should not have any parameters and be of type void.
 It is (for now) a quite simple function which only
 - fills our _value with the input value (we have to parse it to int) and
 - calls the notifyOutputChanged function